Skip Navigation LinksCBE HomeSchoolsBuilding & Modernizing SchoolsCriteria for School Capital Planning Priorities

 • Projected five-year sector population growth

-• Median travel time (new formula takes in to account travel time and distance of overflow school to the community
+• Median travel time (considers travel time and distance of overflow school to the community)

 • Number of bus receiver schools required for the community